 STEEP: Systems Thinking for Efficient Energy Planning

-CSE was a key partner (alongside Bristol City Council and Bristol University) in STEEP, a two-year EU-funded (FP7) project bringing together Bristol, San Sebastian and Florence to look at how 'systems thinking' can improve a city's energy planning.
+The Centre for Sustainable Energy (CSE) was a key partner (alongside Bristol City Council and Bristol University) in STEEP, a two-year EU-funded (FP7) project bringing together the cities of Bristol, San Sebastian and Florence to look at how ‘systems thinking’ can improve a city’s energy planning.

 Like many other cities, San Sebastian, Bristol and Florence had already undertaken many initiatives to reduce their energy consumption, but these had typically been aimed at a specific sector or objective, overlooking the impact that these may be having on other sectors.
 Through STEEP the three partner cities worked together to develop and publish new methods and tools for urban sustainable energy planning using a ‘systems thinking’ approach.

 Systems thinking is based on the idea that the component parts of a system can best be understood in the context of relationships with each other and with other systems, rather than in isolation.
 A systems thinking approach is grounded in the principle that the only way to fully understand a problematic situation is to understand the parts in relation to the whole.